 Bewildered and frustrated youth will see a revelation of Christ never before discerned.
 Satan's enchantment of music, entertainment, immorality, and rebellion will lose its hold, and the pure, joyous tide of youthful devotion to Christ will flow to the praise of His grace.
 "The Lord will arise over you, and His glory will be seen upon you.
-The Gentiles shall come to your light, and kings to the brightness of your rising" (Isaiah 60:2, 3).
+The Gentiles shall come to your light, and kings to the brightness of your rising" (Isa.
+60:2, 3).

 Marvelous will be the results when the church learns to feel for the world as Christ feels for it.
-The Head cannot say to the feet, "I have no need of you" (1 Corinthians 12:21).
-This is why "God has set ... in the church" the various gifts of His Spirit.
+The Head cannot say to the feet, "I have no need of you" (1 Cor.
+12:21).
+This is why "God has set . . . in the church" the various gifts of His Spirit.
 The church becomes His efficient "body" in expressing Himself to the world in the same way that a healthy person expresses through his physical members the thoughts and intent of his mind.
 All gifts will lead to the "more excellent way," which is agape.

 The world and the vast universe beyond will watch with wonder.
 The final demonstration of the fruits of Christ's sacrifice will bring the great controversy to a triumphant close.
-In a profound sense hardly dreamed of by the pioneers, a work will be done in the hearts of God's people that is a parallel to and consistent with the cleansing of the heavenly sanctuary in Heaven.
+In a profound sense hardly dreamed of by the pioneers, a work will be done in the hearts of God's people that is parallel to and consistent with the cleansing of the heavenly sanctuary in Heaven.
 Thus it will be "cleansed," justified, set right before the universe.

 Such an experience will transform the church into a dynamo of love.
 It is God's plan that no church will have seating capacity for the converted sinners who will want to stream into it.
-Corporate and denominational repentance is the whole church experiencing Christlike love and empathy for all for whom He died.
+Christ's appeal "as many as I love, I rebuke and chasten: be zealous therefore, and repent" is the whole church experiencing Christ-like love and empathy for all for whom He died.
 Of course, not all in the world will respond.
 In fact, many will reject its final proclamation.
 But many more than we have thought will gladly respond.